vyshnavm345/BlogAPI/README.md

 - **JWT authentication** (`/api/token/`, `/api/token/refresh/`)
 - **Blog Post CRUD** with author-based permissions
 - **Role-based access**: only authors or admins can edit/delete posts
+- **Demonstrated behavior**: multiple users can create posts and list all, but only the post’s author or an admin can update or delete it
 - **Interactive API docs** via Swagger and ReDoc
 - **Admin interface** for manual data management